phpstan/phpstan/website/src/_posts/phpstan-1-9-0-with-phpdoc-asserts-list-type.md

 [PHPStan 1.9.0](https://github.com/phpstan/phpstan/releases/tag/1.9.0) has been a real community effort.
 You'll notice that every headlining feature of this release has been contributed by someone other than me, the maintainer.
 It's not that I don't like writing code anymore, but others get around to implementing new features faster while I'm down in the weeds hunting mysterious bugs.

 I'm now pressing the green "merge" button multiple times a day.
-My role has shifted from the main code contributor to quality assurance, project vision [^sayno], and taking care of the continous integration pipeline.
+My role has shifted from the main code contributor to quality assurance, project vision [^sayno], and taking care of the continuous integration pipeline.
 I acknowledged this in [a recent letter to contributors](https://github.com/phpstan/phpstan/discussions/8228) which is well worth your read even if you don't contribute code yourself.

 [^sayno]: [A thousand No's for every Yes](https://www.youtube.com/watch?v=XAEPqUtra6E).